5

 How long should you ice bath for?

-Evidence on the dose-response profile is still emerging, however, Dr Susanna Soberg recommends 11 minutes of cold exposure in total across a week [2].
+Research on the relationship between duration and results is still ongoing; however, Dr Susanna Soberg recommends 11 minutes of cold exposure in total across a week [5].

-"As little as 20 seconds in a 4-degree ice bath can lead to a 2-3 times increase in your noradrenaline," said Compound's Program Lead, Dan Cable, on the How To Get Good podcast.
+"As little as 20 seconds in a 4-degree ice bath can lead to a 2-3 times increase in your noradrenaline," said Compound's Program Lead, Dan Cable.

 "You could go at a higher temperature, up to say 10 degrees and go for a longer period of time like 2-5 minutes and get some benefit too but the mental acuity that you feel when you're in and after the ice